 As a Project Neighborhood resident, a shared living experience will include:

 - having a designated number of meals together

 - regular house meetings

 - shared responsibility for maintenance and food preparation

-- an expectation that participants will be involved in service to the community.
-This service has two aspects: participation in formal programs (i.e. First Church Tutoring Program or Eastown Ministries Teen Night, etc.) and ongoing presence and hospitality in the neighborhood.
+- approximately 12 hours a week of Project Neighborhood responsibilities.
+This has two aspects: participation in formal programs (i.e. First Church Tutoring Program or Eastown Ministries Teen Night, etc.) and ongoing presence and hospitality in the neighborhood.

 - limiting your extracurricular activities and employment obligations to be fully engaged in the PN activities